dmalmkvist/nad-controller/README.md

 # nad-controller
+Some NAD amplifiers has a RS-232 port on the back that offers functionallity to control the amplifiers behaiviour.

 Some NAD amplifier has a RS-232 port on the back that accepts commands and emits changes when any of the physical buttons are pressed.
-This library makes it a little easier to work with it.
+These amplifiers has a number of properties that can be read and some properties can also be changed.
+Different amplifier models can have different properties.
+This library aims to makes it a little easier to work with it.

 Nad amplifiers offeres a number of properties that can be read and some properties can also be changed.
 Different amplifier models can have different properties.

 ## Functionality
-- Validation that the commands exists and are correct for a specific model.
 - Queueing of commands.
 The serial port only accepts one command at a time, and if commands are sent too frequent some command will be ignored.
 - Distinguishing if events are triggered by physical pressing buttons or if they are triggered by a serial port command.